Bonding, Structure, and Resonance

 Let’s look at three examples.
 Really simple ones, but they’ll do.

-Let’s now look at the resonance forms of the allyl carbocation.
+Let’s now look at the resonance structures of the allyl carbocation.
 The net charge on the allyl carbocation is +1.
-When we apply the relevant arrow-pushing “moves” to it, we get something like this, with 4 resonance forms – A, A’ , B, and C. Resonance forms A and A’ both have one charge.
-Resonance forms B and C have three charges.
+When we apply the relevant arrow-pushing “moves” to it, we get something like this, with 4 resonance structures – A, A’ , B, and C. Resonance structures A and A’ both have one charge.
+Resonance structures B and C have three charges.
 [Although again, note that B and C each have a net charge of +1 when you cancel the opposite charges].

 So what does experiment tell us?
 Our best experimental evidence for the structure of the allyl carbocation tells us that the positive charge is distributed equally between the two end carbons, with a bond length intermediate between that of a C–C single bond (1.50 Å) and a C–C π bond (1.40 Å).
 That is to say, the resonance hybrid of fhe allyl carbocation is a 1:1 mixture of resonance forms A and A’.
 Resonance forms B and C don’t contribute to the resonance hybrid to any significant extent.

 Finally, let’s look at the allyl anion.
 We can use a similar application of the arrow pushing rules to get the different resonance forms, although here’s a twist.
 Note that we can’t move the end lone pair to form a new π bond without breaking the octet rule!
 So in this case we actually have to draw two arrows to make it legal.
 This gets us to the equivalent resonance form, A’.